marksherriff/uvacs-advising/bscs.md

 BSCS majors must complete fifteen (15) credits of unrestricted electives.
 Unrestricted electives may be chosen from any graded course in the University except mathematics courses below MATH 1310; courses that substantially duplicate any others offered for the degree, including PHYS 2010, PHYS 2020, CS 1010, CS 1020; any introductory programming course; or SCPS courses.
 APMA 1090 counts as a three credit unrestricted elective.
 [See the SEAS page regarding electives for more information.]({{ site.data.externallinks.seas_elective_info }})

+_(NOTE: Students matriculating in Fall 2025 and after will complete twelve (12) credits of undrestricted electives instead of 15.)_

 ### GPA Requirement

 BSCS majors must have a 2.0 GPA average for CS courses in order to graduate.
 For courses that must be repeated due to a failing grade or not obtaining the needed grade as a prerequisite for a later course, all grades (including the original grade) count toward the CS GPA.